pocl/pocl/doc/notes_4_0.rst

 -------------------------------------------------------------------------------
-CPU driver: support for generic address space
+Support for generic address space
 -------------------------------------------------------------------------------

 Generic AS is now supported, for both OpenCL C source and SPIR-V compilation.